 I rarely write about marriage, or us as a couple.
 It happens maybe once every couple of years, when the urge bubbles up and I can’t contain myself.
 I write to and about our son often.
 Corwin is 4 years old and won’t remember most of these things yet, so I feel this urgent need to put it down on paper.
 In case I won’t be around to tell him myself when he’s older, in case my memory fails me.
-I need him to remember these days, and how I love him.

 Jeff and I have been together for 18 years now, longer than half my entire existence.
 We’ve been married for 10.
 Nobody in the world knows me better.
 I almost never feel like I have to say it out loud or write it down, because he knows.
 But sometimes, like today, I do.

 I think it’s our last Sydney trip that has me thinking of this.
 It was eight days and the longest we’ve been away from our son since he was born.
-I struggled with that, being away, but it was much needed time together as husband and wife.
+I struggled with that, being away for so long, but it was much needed time together as husband and wife.
 Well-meaning people have told me that perhaps I love our son too much, that I will have a rough time when he’s older and builds a life of his own.
 They’re right, and I knew this from the second I held him in my arms, but I know no other way.

 Early last year, Jeff got into a vehicular accident.
 He was in terrible pain and could barely breathe, much less speak, when he called me.
 And for that half hour on the way to the emergency room in the back of a cab with very little information, it occurred to me that I could possibly lose him.
 I wanted to keep my wits about me until I saw him for myself, but I was a wreck at the thought, and had to fight this overwhelming, visceral need to cry, gutturally, from the depths of my soul.
 And I realize I am violently not interested in a life without him.